KSP-KOS/KOS/doc/source/structures/vessels/sensor.rst

     :access: Get only
     :type: :struct:`String`

-    The value of the sensor's readout, usualy including the units.
+    The value of the sensor's readout, usually including the units.

 .. attribute:: Sensor:POWERCONSUMPTION